Counseling Degrees & Licenses in Oklahoma

 Rogers State University

 Rogers State University is a public university in Claremore, Oklahoma, with branch campuses in Bartlesville and Pryor Creek.
-Rogers State University’s Department of Psychology & Sociology offers a master of science in community counseling degree program which is pre-approved by the Oklahoma State Board of Behavioral Health.
+The university’s Department of Psychology & Sociology offers a master of science in community counseling degree program that has been pre-approved by the Oklahoma State Board of Behavioral Health.

 The master of science in community counseling (MSCC) prepares students to sit for the National Counselor Exam (NCE) and the Oklahoma Legal and Ethical Responsibilities Exam (OLERE) required by the Oklahoma State Board of Behavioral Health for application as a Licensed Professional Counselor (LPC) candidate.